RaymondMoreau/T14_Capstone/README.md

 Haris Vohra, 300174288, Lead Architect, hvohr093@uottawa.ca<br>
 Taha Houssari, 300175366, Testing & Software QA, thous071@uottawa.ca<br>

+For individual game repositories, consult the Second Semester Summary on the Wiki.

 Objectives: We want to develop a library of functional games that the client can use in her Quests that she publishes to her students.
 We want to host a database to track the students progress along the games and Quests.
 We will develop a minimal (can be expanded if extra time) front-end for hosting these games where they will be accessible from.

 The benefit of the completion of this project to the client, Mme.
 Séguin, would be a potential business opportunity to capitalize on an undersaturated online math-game learning experience that teachers and students will love.